top of page

 This is where your patience has to come into play.

-Once your jar of pickle heaven has cooled down to room temperature.
+• Once your jar of pickle heaven has cooled down to room temperature.
 Close the lid and stick them in the refrigirator overnight.
-I suggest to wait a minimum of 12 hours (or 24 if you can) before digging in.
+I suggest to wait a minimum of 24 hours before digging in.
+If you can, I even suggest waiting 2-3 days.
 Honestly, the longer you can hold out, the better.
 It just means the flavors have more time to mingle.

 Once your patience can't stand it any longer, dig in!